nullcopy/coldnoise.net/content/posts/2025/how-to-buy-zcash/index.md

 +++

-This tutorial walks through buying Zcash (ZEC) directly from fiat currency (USD) in a trustless, censorship-resistant way.
-Unlike traditional exchanges that require KYC verification and can freeze accounts, this method combines [Zashi](https://electriccoin.co/zashi) (a privacy-focused Zcash wallet) and [zkP2P](https://zkp2p.xyz) (a peer-to-peer exchange) to purchase ZEC without trusting a centralized intermediary.
+This tutorial walks through buying Zcash (ZEC) directly from fiat currency (USD) without needing to trust a company or provide identification.
+Unlike traditional exchanges that require KYC verification (identity documents like a driver's license) and can freeze your account, this method combines [Zashi](https://electriccoin.co/zashi) (a privacy-focused Zcash wallet app) and [zkP2P](https://zkp2p.xyz) (a peer-to-peer exchange) to purchase ZEC directly from other users.

-The process is simple: use zkP2P to convert fiat (Venmo, Paypal, CashApp, etc.) into USDC, then use Zashi to swap that USDC for ZEC.
+The process: use zkP2P to convert fiat (Venmo, Paypal, CashApp, etc.) into USDC (a digital dollar), then use Zashi to swap that USDC for ZEC.
+This two-step process exists because you can't buy ZEC directly with fiat in a privacy-preserving way - the intermediate step through USDC makes it possible.
 For more technical details, see [how NEAR intents work in Zashi](https://electriccoin.co/blog/zashi-swaps-decentralized-on-ramp-is-live/) and [how zkP2P uses zero-knowledge proofs](https://docs.zkp2p.xyz/protocol/zkp2p-protocol).

 ## Prerequisites

-Before starting this tutorial, ensure you have:
+Before starting this tutorial, you'll need:

-- **Zashi wallet** installed and set up on your mobile device
-- **Fiat payment account** such as Venmo (or another payment method supported by zkP2P)
+### 1. Install Zashi Wallet

+[Zashi](https://electriccoin.co/zashi) is the mobile app for you to store/send/receive Zcash.
+Download it from:
+- **iPhone**: Search "Zashi" in the App Store
+- **Android**: Search "Zashi Wallet" in Google Play Store

+After installing, open the app and:
+1. Tap "Create New Wallet"
+3. Follow steps to complete setup

+### 2. Payment Method

+You'll need a **Venmo, CashApp, Zelle, Revolute, or Paypal account** to pay for USDC on zkP2P.

+### 3. Starting Amount

-- **Small amount of USD** to purchase with (this tutorial uses $10 as an example)
+Have a **small amount of USD ready** (this tutorial uses $10 as an example).

-Note: This process involves some transaction fees, so the amount of ZEC you receive will be slightly less than your starting USD amount.
+Transaction fees will reduce your final ZEC amount slightly.

 ## Step 1: Buy USDC on zkP2P

-The first step is to acquire USDC (a stablecoin) using zkP2P. zkP2P is a peer-to-peer exchange that connects buyers and sellers directly while using zero-knowledge proofs to verify payments without revealing sensitive financial details.
-You'll purchase USDC on the Base blockchain, which you'll then convert to Zcash in the next step.
+The first step is to acquire USDC (a digital dollar) using zkP2P. zkP2P connects you directly with sellers, and you'll pay them via Venmo (or another payment app).
+You'll receive USDC on the Base blockchain, which you'll then convert to Zcash in the next step.

 ### Create Your Account

 1) Visit https://zkp2p.xyz
-2) Create an account
+2) Create an account using your email
-  > An email account is fast and easy to set up, but be aware of security
-  > concerns.
-The email method is hosted by Privy relies on them to safeguard
-  > your keys.
-For this reason, I would only use this account for small
-  > purchases with immediate withdrawals to Zashi.
-For larger purchases or
-  > selling, I would use a non-custodial wallet like Rabby, MetaMask, Backpack,
-  > etc.
+  > **Security note**: The email signup option uses a service called Privy that
+  > controls your zkP2P wallet for you (like how your bank controls your bank
+  > account).
+This is convenient but means you're trusting them.
+For larger
+  > amounts, consider using a self-custody wallet option instead.

 ### Place Your Order